USRA-STI/gdt-fermi/docs/missions/fermi/gbm/poshist.rst

 .. image:: poshist_figs/poshistfig3.png

-See :ref:`Plotting Sky Maps, Localizations, and Wide-field Effective Area` for more details on these plots.
+See :external:ref:`Plotting Sky Maps, Localizations, and Wide-field Effective Area<plot-sky>` for more details on these plots.

 Finally, we can plot a segment of the Fermi orbit and the location of Fermi at our desired time: